 Whether you're seeking a sylvan mountain setting, pounding ocean waves, or a deep-blue lake that never ends, there is a great town that can delight you.
 The cultural diversity of America's great towns will astonish you, as most of these communities foster independent, one-of-a-kind businesses reflective of each town's unique personality.
 Distinctive food types and entertainment venues showcase the diverse civic personalities that collectively celebrate America.

 While the 100 great towns were selected and personally visited for the second national guidebook revision (2009), we continually revisit towns and update our recommendations of attractions, restaurants, and lodgings on a town-by-town basis to get our latest information to our readers in a more timely manner.
-Our most recent paperback books and eBooks cover Carmel, Monterey and Pacific Grove, California; Mendocino, California; Branson, Missouri; New Braunfels, Texas; Ashland, Oregon; and Durango, Colorado.
+Our most recent paperback books and eBooks cover Santa Fe, New Mexico; Carmel, Monterey and Pacific Grove, California; Mendocino, California; Branson, Missouri; New Braunfels, Texas; Ashland, Oregon; and Durango, Colorado.

 Think you are good at identifying our great towns from photos?
 Try your luck at our Name That Great Town Game.